Billy the Kid: First crimes

 McCarty was 14 years old when his mother died.
 Sarah Brown, the owner of a boarding house, gave him room and board in exchange for work.
 On September 16, 1875, McCarty was caught stealing food.
 Ten days later, McCarty and George Schaefer robbed a Chinese laundry, stealing clothing and two pistols.
 McCarty was charged with theft and was jailed.
 He escaped two days later and became a fugitive, as reported in the Silver City Herald the next day, the first story published about him.
 McCarty located his stepfather and stayed with him until Antrim threw him out; McCarty stole clothing and guns from him.
-It was the last time the two saw each other.
+It was the last time the two met.

 After leaving Antrim, McCarty traveled to southeastern Arizona Territory, where he worked as a ranch hand and gambled his wages in nearby gaming houses.
 In 1876, he was hired as a ranch hand by well-known rancher Henry Hooker.
 During this time, McCarty became acquainted with John R. Mackie, a Scottish-born criminal and former U.S. Cavalry private who, following his discharge, remained near the U.S. Army post at Camp Grant in Arizona.
 The two men soon began stealing horses from local soldiers.
 McCarty became known as "Kid Antrim" because of his youth, slight build, clean-shaven appearance, and personality.

-At some point in 1877 McCarty began to refer to himself by the name "William H. Bonney".
+At some point in 1877, McCarty began referring to himself as "William H. Bonney".
+His birth name of McCarty was unknown by the public, and remained obscured even to researchers until it was uncovered by historian Robert N. Mullin in the mid 20th century.

 On August 17, 1877, Bonney was at a saloon in the village of Bonita when he got into an argument with Francis P. "Windy" Cahill, a blacksmith who reportedly had bullied him and on more than one occasion called him a "pimp".
-Bonney in turn called Cahill a "son of a bitch", whereupon Cahill threw him to the floor and the two struggled for Bonney's revolver.
+Bonney, in turn, called Cahill a "son of a bitch", whereupon Cahill threw him to the floor, and the two struggled for Bonney's revolver.
 Bonney shot and mortally wounded Cahill.
 A witness said, "[Billy] had no choice; he had to use his equalizer."
 Cahill died the following day.
 Bonney fled but returned a few days later and was apprehended by Miles Wood, the local justice of the peace.
-He was detained and held in the Camp Grant guardhouse but escaped before law enforcement could arrive.
+He was detained and held in the Camp Grant guardhouse, but escaped before law enforcement could arrive.

 Bonney stole a horse and fled Arizona Territory for New Mexico Territory, but Apaches took the horse from him, leaving him to walk many miles to the nearest settlement.
-At Fort Stanton, starving and near death, he went to the home of friend and Seven Rivers Warriors gang member John Jones, whose mother Barbara nursed him back to health.
+At Fort Stanton, starving and near death, he went to the home of a friend and Seven Rivers Warriors gang member John Jones, whose mother Barbara nursed him back to health.
 After regaining his health, Bonney went to Apache Tejo, a former army post, where he joined a band of rustlers who raided herds owned by cattle magnate John Chisum in Lincoln County.
 After he was spotted in Silver City, his involvement with the gang was mentioned in a local newspaper.